t2geg/real-time-Scorecard/README.md

 # Paste the entire content of your downloaded service account JSON file inside the quotes.
 FIREBASE_SERVICE_ACCOUNT_KEY="{...}"

+---

-💻 Running Locally
+## 5. Running Locally

 This project uses the Netlify CLI to simulate the cloud environment locally.

-Install the Netlify CLI:
+### Install the Netlify CLI

+bash
 npm install netlify-cli --save-dev

-Run the development server:
+### Start Development Server

+bash
 npx netlify dev

+This will start:
-This command will start the Vite server for the frontend and a local server for your startMatch-background.ts function.
+- the Vite server for the frontend
+- and a local server for your startMatch-background.ts function.